 As shown by Table III-10, seasonal farmworker housing is allowed by right in the AE, AP, and FS Zones, and conditionally allowed in the FA Zone.
 Additionally farm labor camps are conditionally allowed in the AE, AP, FS and FA zones.
 Seasonal farmworker housing and farm labor camps are not allowed in the Agricultural Transitional Zone (AT).
-Farm labor housing camps are is also required to be occupied by a farm laborer exclusively employed by that farm.
-While seasonal farmworker housing and farm labor camps are is also required to be occupied by a farm laborer exclusively employed by that farm.
-While seasonal farmworker housing and farm labor camps are is allowed, these uses is does not meetaddress the requirements of State law to treat employee housing of up to 36 beds or 12 units/spaces as an agricultural use of land and to permit such uses permitted in the same manner as an agricultural industry, regardless of whether the employment is associated with the use of the property on which the employee housing is developed.
-Program HE-5 in the Housing Plan will update the Development Code to allow employee housing, including agricultural employee housing, consistent with the requirements of State law ensuring that employee housing consisting of no more than 36 beds in a group quarters or 12 units or spaces designed for use by a single family or household, or that is approved pursuant to Section 17021.8, shall be deemed an agricultural land use for the purposes of California HSC 17021.6.
+Farm labor camps are also required to be occupied by a farm laborer exclusively employed by that farm.
+While seasonal farmworker housing and farm labor camps are also required to the occupied by a farm laborer exclusively employed by that farm.
+While seasonal farmworker housing and farm labor camps are allowed, these uses do not meet the requirements of State law to treat employee housing of up to 36 beds or 12 units/spaces as an agricultural use of land and to permit such uses in the same manner as an agricultural use.
+Further, State law provides for agricultural employee housing to be occupied by an individual employee housing is developed.
+Program HE-5 in the Housing Plan will update the Development Code to allow employee housing, including agricultural employee housing, consistent with the requirements of State law ensuring that employee housing of no more than 36 beds in a group quarters or 12 units or spaces designed for use by a single family or household, or that is approved pursuant to Section 17021.8, shall be deemed an agricultural land use for the purposes of California HSC 17021.6.

 Further, HSC Section 17021.8 requires streamlined, ministerial approval and application of reasonable objective development standards for eligible agricultural employee housing, which must not contain dormitory-style housing and must be 36 or fewer units or spaces designed for use by a single family or household.
 To qualify for the streamlined, ministerial approval process, an eligible agricultural housing development must meet the health, safety, and resource conservation provisions HSC 17021.8(a).
 The Development Code currently does not provide for ministerial approval of eligible developments as required by HSC 17021.8.
 Program HE-5 in the Housing Plan will update the Development Code to allow employee housing, including agricultural employee housing, consistent with the requirements of State law and will ensure that eligible projects are provided streamlined, ministerial approval and limited to application of development standards pursuant to State law.